The Last Crusade (My Little Pony: Friendship Is Magic): Background

 "The Last Crusade" received recognition for being the first Friendship Is Magic episode to feature homosexual characters: Aunt Holiday and Auntie Lofty are lesbians.
 The characters first appeared in the My Little Pony book Ponyville Mysteries: Riddle of the Rusty Horseshoe.
 Michael Vogel, a writer and producer of the show, denied any hints that the two might be sisters, leading to fans labeling them as a couple.
 Vogel later confirmed that they were a "cute couple".
 The Friendship Is Magic fandom has also commonly shipped same-sex couples.

 Later, Vogel and showrunner Nicole Dubuc came up with the idea of introducing a lesbian couple to the series with the aunts and Hasbro approved.
 According to Julie Duffy of Hasbro, after highlighting various types of families in the series over its nine seasons, they hoped to "help [...] provide kids and fans from all backgrounds an opportunity to identify with our characters and learn from their stories".

+Cultural reference

+The episode's title is a reference to the 1989 film Indiana Jones and the Last Crusade, directed by Steven Spielberg.